 - What are their buying behaviors?

-Businesses have more available data on their customers than ever before; mix that with social media and companies can actually tell an original story about their audiences using basic analytics.
+Businesses now have more available data on their customers than ever before.
+Add social media into the mix and now companies can actually tell an original story about their audiences using basic analytics.

 Only recently have businesses begun to appreciate the relevance and unique perspective their data offers.
-HBR notes that many businesses prefer to keep their data private, while others, like Kickstarter, General Electric, and Jawbone seized the opportunity to share information (also known as content) with their audiences.
+HBR notes that many businesses prefer to keep their data private, while others, like Kickstarter and General Electric, have seized the opportunity to share information (aka content) with their audiences.

 “When you’re sharing fresh, accurate, relevant numbers, you are offering content that gives people real value,” says Alexandra Samuel.
 “All that information could be fodder for top-notch marketing; instead, it’s treated like a state secret, and used almost exclusively to drive internal decision-making.”